The best of Ushuaia: 4-day itinerary for spring and fall

 4-day itinerary in Ushuaia

-After checking in at our apartment, we took advantage of the nice cold weather to walk around the city, have a coffee and take the classic photo in the Ushuaia Fin del Mundo sign.
-This sign is located on the tourist pier, where the kiosks of the operators of boat tours along the Beagle Channel are located.
+After checking in at our apartment, we headed out into the cold for a walk around town, stopped for a coffee, and took the classic photo at the Ushuaia Fin del Mundo sign.
+The sign is located at the tourist pier, where you’ll find the tour operators offering boat trips along the Beagle Channel.

 .